ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 #### Via Studio

-* Use the Studio Settings [Document Revisions page](../../studio/database/settings/document-revisions) to create and manage revision configurations.
+* Use the Studio Settings [Document Revisions](../../studio/database/settings/document-revisions) page to create and manage revision configurations.
 * Use the Documents View [Revisions tab](../../studio/database/document-extensions/revisions) to observe and manage the revisions created for each document.

 #### Via API methods
-Follow the links below to learn how to manage revisions using API methods.

 * Revisions Store Operations:
   [Creating configurations](../../document-extensions/revisions/client-api/operations/configure-revisions)